ADL-X/LLAVIDAL/README.md

 ```
 each video feature is of dimension 356 x 1024.

-The pose features are like
+The pose features are structured as
 ```
 Pose Features
 ├── 001_001_video_001_pose.pickle